 Some parents/carers prefer to take responsibility for aspects of this element of education.
-They have the right to withdraw their children from all or part of the Relationship and sex education except for those parts included in the statutory National Curriculum (i.e., in science lessons).).
-Aspire provided all parents/ carers with the opportunity to express their wish to withdraw their child, during parent consultation period in July 2021.
+They have the right to withdraw their children from all or part of the Relationship and sex education except for those parts included in the statutory National Curriculum (i.e., in science lessons).

+Cressey College provided all parents/ carers with the opportunity to express their wish to withdraw their child, during parent consultation period in July 2021.
 For all students joining the school thereafter, parents/ carers will be informed of the RSE policy and their right to withdraw their child at the student's initial induction.

-If a parent/ carer feels it necessary to withdraw their child at any point during their child's placement, they should arrange to come to school and discuss their concerns with the Curriculum Lead or Deputy Head.
-A child has a right to opt into sex education from their 15th birthday (specifically three academic terms before they turn 16) even if it is against his/her parents' wishes.
+If a parent/ carer feels it necessary to withdraw their child at any point during their child's placement, they should arrange to come to school and discuss their concerns with the Senior teacher or Head of department.